rticommunity/rticonnextdds-usecases-umaa/README.md

 This repo pulls in a git submodule from [rticonnextdds-cmake-utils](https://github.com/rticommunity/rticonnextdds-cmake-utils).

 The `rticonnextdds-cmake-utils` repo provides convenient CMAKE utils to find Connext, call `rtiddsgen` and pass in IDL files as an argument.

-Use /examples/CMakeLists.txt as a reference for creating a shared library for your UMAA IDL set.
+Each example builds independently with its own CMakeLists.txt that generates UMAA type support code into a local `build/umaa_cpp11_gen` folder and creates a shared library.
+See individual example READMEs for build instructions.

 ## Record/Replay/Convert usage examples
 Connext includes a set of services that can capture selected DDS traffic and store in a SQLite database to allow for